oscarlaf03/stock_chat/README.md

 ![Login](/images/login.png)

 ##### Welcome
 Your home page looks different when you are logged in.
-Since you are new here you are not a member of any chat room so might as well create a new chatroom,
+Since you are new here you are not a member of any chat room so might as well create a new chatroom

 ![Logged](/images/hom_logged.png)

 ##### Create a Room